How to make the best macaroni pasta salad with an easy creamy dressing and crisp, colorful vegetables. We love this easy salad!

 1 to 2 medium dill pickles, finely chopped, optionalFor the Dressing

 1/2 cup sour cream

 1 ½ tablespoons yellow mustard, substitute Dijon or whole grain mustard

 1/2 teaspoon fine sea salt, plus more to taste

 1/4 teaspoon fresh ground black pepper, plus more to taste

 1 to 2 tablespoons honey, optional for sweet version

-To the bowl with dressing, add the rinsed macaroni, drained onions, bell pepper, celery, radish, and the pickle.
+4Add the rinsed macaroni, drained onions, bell pepper, celery, radish, and the pickle to the bowl with dressing.
 Mix well.
-Taste then adjust with additional salt and pepper.
+Taste, then adjust with additional salt and pepper.

 Adam and Joanne's Tips

 - Keep the pasta salad, tightly covered, in the refrigerator for up to 3 days.